Mass and distance of AGN black holes from warped accretion disks: Modeling the disk warping

-where the simplest sinus argument (linear in emitter radius in the inclination angle) reads $\theta_0$ is a constant inclination angle that is usually fixed with the aid of maser map observations and $\theta_0=\pi/2$ for orbits that lie on the equatorial plane, while $\tilde\theta_1=k\,\theta_1$ and the inclination warping $di/dr$ are the linear deformation parameters of the accretion disk as observed on the sky with $k$ being a dimensionful unit constant, which along with $di/dr$ have dimension mas$^{-1}$ and the approximation $r_e\approx D\Theta$ has been employed.
+where the simplest sinus argument (linear in emitter radius in the inclination angle) reads here $\theta_0$ is usually fixed with the aid of maser map observational data; $\tilde\theta_1=k\,\theta_1$, where $k$ is a unit constant with inverse length dimension, $\theta_1$ is the intercept of the linear warping with the Declination axis; $di/dr$ being the slope or radial gradient of inclination of the deformed accretion disk with respect to the equatorial plane, it also has inverse length dimension; and the approximation $r_e\approx D\Theta$ has been employed.
+In principle, the parameters $\theta_1$ and $di/dr$ can also be determined from the maser map on the sky.
+A diagram illustrating the above description is given in Fig. \ref{fig:WarpDiskP}.

-It is worth noticing that the introduction of the inclination angle through the $\sin x$ function (with or without disk warping) in this black hole rotation curve model breaks the degeneracy between $\tilde{M}$ and the disk parameters $\theta_0$, $\theta_1$ and $\frac{di}{dr}$ in contrast to the Keplerian model, where they are necessary coupled.
+It is worth mentioning that it is precisely the introduction of the disk warping, that encodes information about the BH distance to Earth, in the $\sin x$ function (\ref{eq:x}) of the relativistic black hole rotation curve model (\ref{eq:R}) that breaks the degeneracy between $M$ and $D$.
+In contrast, in the Keplerian model these parameters are necessary coupled through the product $\sqrt{\tilde{M}}\sin x$, preventing the separation of $M$ and $D$.
+Notwithstanding, the three parameters $\theta_0$, $\theta_1$ and $di/dr$ that enter the $\sin x$ function produce a degeneracy, since multiple sets of their values can generate the same observable output.